 Have your say

-Read our Get ready for ISSB sustainability disclosures (PDF 870 KB) guide to see the ten key questions that can help you with your preparations.
-It provides a high-level summary together with links to more detailed analysis on our Sustainability reporting page.
+Our Sustainability reporting page provides a high-level summary together with links to additional analysis, including our Get ready for ISSB sustainability disclosures (PDF 870 KB) guide, which includes ten key questions that can help you with your preparations.

 1 Task Force on Climate-related Financial Disclosures